bnarath/Hawaii_Climate_App/README.md

 </p>
 </div>

-As a cherry on top, sqlite comes as preinstalled in recent MAC OS versions.
+As a cherry on top, SQLite comes as preinstalled in recent MAC OS versions.

-Because of all of these advantages, SQLite is chosen as DB for this project.
+Because of all of these advantages, SQLite is chosen as the DB for this project.

 # Analysis
 ## Climate Analysis and Exploration